soravux/scoop/doc/usage.rst

 The number of workers started should be equal to the number of cores you have on each machine.
 The easiest way to specify the number of workers started is by making a hostfile.
-If you wish to start less worker than specified in your hostfile or in your hostlist, you can use the flag :option:`-n`.
+If you wish to start more or less worker than specified in your hostfile or in your hostlist, you can use the flag :option:`-n`.
+You should be carefull not to start to much worker as this can cause performances limitation.
+The default value of one worker by physical core is generaly a good value.

 Startup scripts (supercomputer or grid)
 ---------------------------------------